z-classic/zcash/README.md

   for help and more information.
 * Ask for help on the [Zclassic](http://zcltalk.tech/index.php) forum.

+### Want to participate in development?

+* Code review is welcome!
+* If you want to get to know us join our slack: http://zclassic.herokuapp.com/

 Participation in the Zcash project is subject to a [Code of Conduct](code_of_conduct.md).